 Using organically created content from your customers, or user-generated content (UGC), is not only easier on your team resource-wise but also proven to be more effective than the marketing your company puts out.
 With food and beverage brands growing so quickly, there are unique opportunities for F&B brands to source and use content.

-Food & beverage is a booming vertical in the e-commerce space, these are just a few of the potential strategies to implement when looking to optimize your onsite experience.
+Food & beverage is a booming vertical in the e-commerce space; these are just a few of the potential strategies to implement when looking to optimize your onsite experience.
 Justuno is the leading conversion optimization platform for brands when it comes to personalized, scalable onsite messaging.
-Try us out with a free 14-day trial or schedule a demo to see how Justuno can take your F&B brand to the next level.